facebookincubator/velox/velox/docs/functions/spark/math.rst

 .. spark:function:: floor(x) -> [same as x]

     Returns ``x`` rounded down to the nearest integer.
-    In spark only long, double, and decimal have floor.
+    In Spark, Supported types are: BIGINT and DOUBLE.

 .. spark:function:: multiply(x, y) -> [same as x]